vuejs/docs/src/guide/migration/global-api.md

 const app = createApp({})
 ```

-An app instance exposes a subset of the current global APIs.
+An app instance exposes a subset of the Vue 2 global APIs.
 The rule of thumb is _any APIs that globally mutate Vue's behavior are now moved to the app instance_.
-Here is a table of the current global APIs and their corresponding instance APIs:
+Here is a table of the Vue 2 global APIs and their corresponding instance APIs:

 | 2.x Global API             | 3.x Instance API (`app`)                                                                        |
 | -------------------------- | ----------------------------------------------------------------------------------------------- |